Any time Tomato Gazpacho 2

 Tabasco sauce 1 teaspoon

-Mix in tomato juice and hot sauces (careful with that Habanero sauce, a little goes a looooong way).
+Mix in tomato juice (and the strained juice from the previous step) and hot sauces (careful with that Habanero sauce, a little goes a looooong way).

 Cover tightly and store in the refrigerator for at least 4 hours.